Prizes awarded by the European Mathematical Society

 EMS Prizes

 The EMS prizes were established in 1992.
-At each ECM up to ten EMS prizes are awarded to young researchers not older than 35 years at the time of nomination, of European nationality or working in Europe, in recognition of excellent contributions in mathematics.
+At each ECM up to ten EMS prizes are awarded to early career researchers not older than 35 years at the time of nomination, of European nationality or working in Europe, in recognition of excellent contributions in mathematics.
+In the event of maternity, the upper limit is normally extended by 18 months for each child.
+For other parental, adoption, compassionate or extended sick leave the upper limit is extended to match the documented time spent on leave.
+The maximal extension is up to the age of 38 years.

 Nowadays, mathematics often plays the decisive role in finding solutions to numerous technical, economical and organizational problems.
 In order to encourage such solutions and to reward exceptional research in the area of Applied Mathematics the EMS decided, in October 1999, to establish the Felix Klein Prize.
 The mathematician Felix Klein (1849-1925) is generally acknowledged as a pioneer with regard to the close connection between mathematics and applications which lead to solutions to technical problems.